 The Company assesses whether a contract contains a lease at the inception of the contract.
 A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
-To assess whether a contract conveys the right to control the use of an identified asset, the Company assesses whether: (i) the contract involves the use of an identified asset, (ii) the company has the right to obtain substantially all of the economic benefits from the use of the asset through the period of the lease, and (iii) the company has the right to direct the use of the asset.

-At the date of commencement of the lease, the Company recognises a ROU asset and a corresponding lease liability for all lease arrangements under which it is a lessee, except for short-term leases and low value leases.
-ROU assets represent the Company's right to use an underlying asset for the lease term and lease liabilities represent the Group's obligation to make lease payments arising from the lease.
-The Group has elected not to apply the requirements of Ind AS 116 Leases to short-term leases of all assets that have a lease term of 12 months or less and leases for which the underlying asset is of low value.
-The lease payments associated with these leases are recognized as an expense on a straight line basis over the lease term.

-The lease arrangements include options to extend or terminate the lease before the end of the lease term.
+To assess whether a contract conveys the right to control the use of an identified asset, the Company assesses whether: (i) the contract involves the use of an identified asset, (ii) the company has the right to obtain substantially all of the economic benefits from the use of the asset through the period of the At the date of commencement of the lease, the Company recognises a ROU asset and a corresponding lease liability for all lease arrangements under which it is a lessee, except for short-term leases and low value leases.
+ROU assets represent the Company's right to use an underlying asset for the lease term and lease liabilities represent the company's obligation to make lease payments arising from the lease.
+The company has elected not to apply the requirements of Ind AS 116 Leases to short-term leases of all assets that have a lease term of 12 months or less and lease for which the underlying asset is of low value.
+The lease payments associated with these leases are recognized as an expense on a The lease arrangements include options to extend or terminate the lease before the end of the lease term.
 ROU assets and lease liabilities include these options when it is reasonably certain that they will be exercised.